-- ◆ Power Source Shows information based on the type of device: - PD Unknown, PSE, Local, PSE and Local - PSE Unknown, Primary Power Source, Backup Power Source Power conservation mode - ◆ Power Value The total power in watts required by a PD device from a PSE device, or the total power a PSE device is capable of sourcing over a maximum length cable based on its current configuration.
+- Power Type Power Sourcing Entity (PSE) or Power Device (PD). - Power Priority Shows power priority for a port.
+(Unknown, Low, High, Critical) - Power Source Shows information based on the type of device: - PD Unknown, PSE, Local, PSE and Local - PSE Unknown, Primary Power Source, Backup Power Source Power conservation mode - Power Value The total power in watts required by a PD device from a PSE device, or the total power a PSE device is capable of sourcing over a maximum length cable based on its current configuration.
 This parameter supports a maximum power required or available value of 102.3 Watts to allow for future expansion.
 (Range: 0 102.3 Watts)

-Port Details - Inventory8
+Port Details - Inventory

-- ◆ Hardware Revision The hardware revision of the end-point device. - ◆ Software Revision The software revision of the end-point device. - ♦ Manufacture Name The manufacturer of the end-point device. - Asset ID The asset identifier of the end-point device.
-End-point devices are typically assigned asset identifiers to facilitate inventory management and assets tracking. - Firmware Revision The firmware revision of the end-point device. - Serial Number The serial number of the end-point device. - ◆ Model Name The model name of the end-point device.
+- Hardware Revision The hardware revision of the end-point device. - Software Revision The software revision of the end-point device. - Manufacture Name The manufacturer of the end-point device. - Asset ID The asset identifier of the end-point device.
+End-point devices are typically assigned asset identifiers to facilitate inventory management and assets tracking. - Firmware Revision The firmware revision of the end-point device. - Serial Number The serial number of the end-point device. - Model Name The model name of the end-point device.